royyong25/udacity-movie-data-analysis/README.md

 Movie Data Analysis

 ### Description
-For this project, I conducted my own analysis on TMDB movi data and create a report to share that document the process and findings.
+For this project, I conducted my own analysis on TMDB movie data and create a report to share that document the process and findings.
 I defined questions and then used pandas and NumPy to answer the questions I am most interested in, and created a report sharing the conclusions.

 My report structure